Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Early trial results indicated that Epclusa was more effective against Hepatitis C G3 than Sofosbuvir + Daclatasvir or Sofosbuvir + Ribavirin but only very slightly, just 1% or 2%, which some statisticians would say was statistically insignificant.

-It would appear from a thorough study of all Genotype 3 treatment trial results that 12 weeks treatment with Epclusa will give about a 93% cure rate and 12 weeks with Sof + Daclatasvir will give about a 92% cure.
-A longer treatment time will give significantly higher cure rates.
+It would appear from a thorough study of all Genotype 3 treatment trial results that 12 weeks treatment with Epclusa will give about a 94% cure rate and 12 weeks with Sof + Daclatasvir will give about a 93% cure.
+Importantly longer treatment times will give significantly higher cure rates.

-The treatment options for HCV genotype 3 patients are Sofosbuvir + Daclatasvir or Sofosbuvir + Velpatasvir.
+The best treatment options for HCV genotype 3 patients are Sofosbuvir + Daclatasvir or Sofosbuvir + Velpatasvir.

 Among patients with cirrhosis, more achieved SVR when they received Sofosbuvir + Velpatasvir for 24 weeks compared with those treated with Sofosbuvir + Velpatasvir for 12 weeks.